 Gradually add the milk, whisking continuously to avoid lumps forming.

 When the sauce has thickened slightly, add the cheddar, parmesan cheese, salt, pepper and nutmeg and remove from the heat.
-Add one tablespoon of sauce in the turkey mixture.
+Add one tablespoon of sauce in the beef mixture.

-To assemble the moussaka, grease an oven-proof dish with olive oil, add one layer or the baked eggplant and zucchini, one layer of the cooked turkey, one layer of potatoes and onion, another layer of turkey, then top with the bechamel sauce.
+To assemble the moussaka, grease an oven-proof dish with olive oil, add one layer or the baked eggplant and zucchini, one layer of the cooked beef, one layer of potatoes and onion, another layer of beef, then top with the bechamel sauce.

 Bake in the oven for about 15-20 minutes until the top is golden.
 Garnish with chopped parsley (optional).